Royal Navy ranks, rates, and uniforms of the 18th and 19th centuries: 1748–67

 and a 'frock', which was a simpler uniform that featured 'mariners cuffs' which were used to turn back the cuffs of the coat when strenuous or dirty work was being done.
 The frock also featured (unlike the single-breasted suit) double-breasted lapels that could be worn either buttoned back or worn buttoned across the chest to protect the wearer from the elements.

 Both the dress suit and frock worn by lieutenants were rather plain, the dress suit featuring plain white boot cuffs and the frock being plain blue with no other distinction.
 Although included in the 1748 dress regulations, midshipmen were only issued with a frock to act as an all-purpose uniform.
 This featured (from 1758) the white 'turnback' that is still used as rank insignia for midshipmen to the present day.
 Both the dress 'suit' and undress 'frock' uniforms were worn with blue breeches and black cocked hats; which were gold-laced and featured a black cockade.

 Admiral Sir Charles Saunders wearing the 1748-1767 pattern 'frock' or undress coat.

 1767–1774

-The next major change in Royal Navy uniforms occurred in 1767 when the dress uniform 'suit' was abolished, and the frock became an all-purpose uniform.
-This state of affairs continued until 1774; when the former frock became the full dress uniform, and a new working or 'undress' uniform was introduced.
+The next major change in Royal Navy uniforms occurred in 1767 when the dress uniform 'suit' was abolished, and the Undress uniform of 1748 became an all-purpose uniform.
+This state of affairs continued until 1774; when the former undress uniform became the full dress uniform, and a new working or 'undress' uniform was introduced.
 Enlisted sailors had no established uniform, but were often issued standardised clothing by the ship on which they served to create a uniform appearance among seaman.